VEDL

 India's Vedanta to split into five companies next month, FT reports

-March 28 (Reuters) - India's Vedanta VDAN.NS will break up into five listed companies early next month under a years-long restructuring programme aimed at reducing debt, the Financial Times reported on Saturday, citing an interview with Chairman Anil Agarwal.
+March 28 (Reuters) - India's Vedanta VDAN.NS will break up into five listed companies early next month under a years-long restructuring programme aimed at reducing debt, the Financial Times reported on Saturday, citing an interview with chair Anil Agarwal.

 (Reporting by Preetika Parashuraman in Bengaluru; Editing by Christopher Cushing)

-March 28 (Reuters) - India's Vedanta VDAN.NS will break up into five listed companies early next month under a years-long restructuring programme aimed at reducing debt, the Financial Times reported on Saturday, citing an interview with Chairman Anil Agarwal.
+March 28 (Reuters) - India's Vedanta VDAN.NS will break up into five listed companies early next month under a years-long restructuring programme aimed at reducing debt, the Financial Times reported on Saturday, citing an interview with chair Anil Agarwal.

 (Reporting by Preetika Parashuraman in Bengaluru; Editing by Christopher Cushing)